-There are 5 listings and 1 available flats, houses, land and commercial property in Esit-Eket, Akwa Ibom, Nigeria.
+There are 1 available flats, houses, land and commercial property in Esit-Eket, Akwa Ibom, Nigeria.
 The property have been listed by estate agents who can be contacted using the contact information provided for each property listing.
 The list can be filtered by price, furnishing and recency.

 Oakwood city estate,ibesikpo asutan.